 Intelligent controllers can be seen as machines which emulate human mental faculties such as adaptation and learning, planning under large uncertainty, coping with large amounts of data etc. in order to effectively control complex processes; and this is the justification for the use of the term intelligent in intelligent control, since these mental faculties are considered to be important attributes of human intelligence.
 An alternative term, that is further discussed below in this article, is "autonomous (intelligent) control"; it emphasizes the fact that an intelligent controller typically aims to attain higher degrees of autonomy in accomplishing and even setting control goals, rather than stressing the (intelligent) methodology that achieves those goals.
-We should keep in mind that "intelligent control" of the 60's has now become "conventional (or traditional) control", as it has become part of the mainstream, what is called intelligent control today may be called just "control" in the not so distant future.
+We should keep in mind that "intelligent control" is only a name that appears to be useful today.
+In the same way the "modern control" of the 60's has now become "conventional (or traditional) control", as it has become part of the mainstream, what is called intelligent control today may be called just "control" in the not so distant future.

 What is more important than the terminology used are the concepts and the methodology, and whether or not the control area and intelligent control will be able to meet the ever increasing control needs of our technological society.